Shagshag/prestashop-documentation/TreeToolbarCore.md

 * Visibility: **public**
 * This method is defined by [ITreeToolbarCore](ITreeToolbarCore)
-* This method is defined in classes\tree\TreeToolbar.php line 42
+* This method is defined in [classes/tree/TreeToolbar.php line 42](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/tree/TreeToolbar.php#42)